 Director | The Flaming Frontier

 Edward Sedgwick was born on November 7, 1892 in Galveston, Texas, USA as Edward Martin Sedgewick.
-He was a director and actor, known for The Flaming Frontier (1926), Chasing the Moon (1922) and Out of Luck (1923).
+He was a director and actor, known for The Flaming Frontier (1926), Let 'er Buck (1925) and The Saddle Hawk (1925).
 He was married to Ebba Havez and Rose L. Elgueta.
 He died on March 7, 1953 in North ...

 Director | Hævnens Nat